 Ganim's budget will not hike taxes

-There are 1 comment on the Connecticut Post story from 36 min ago, titled Ganim's budget will not hike taxes.
+There are 2 comments on the Connecticut Post story from Friday Mar 31, titled Ganim's budget will not hike taxes.
 In it, Connecticut Post reports that:

 Maybe you still have one in the attic or basement.
 That is, if you weren't one of the property owners whose taxes were increased by Ganim's budget last year.